Osaka

 How many days do you need in Osaka?

-One to two days is enough to enjoy the food, nightlife and main sights of the city itself.
+One to two days is enough to enjoy the food, nightlife and main sights of the city itself — which is why Osaka so often lands as the final stop, flying home from Kansai, on our 7, 10, and 14 day Itineraries.
 Many visitors stay longer and use Osaka as a base for day trips around Kansai, which easily justifies extra nights.

 Should I base myself in Osaka or Kyoto?